Bufo alvarius is a species of toad living around creek beds and streams flowing through the Southern United States and Mexico.

 Some people argue the toad venom feels different.
 However, it’s debatable whether there’s actually something in the venom that makes the experience different.
 What’s more likely is the human contribution to the experience.

 When we know something is “natural” or came from a living, breathing organism, it changes the way we perceive the effects of the substance.
 This changes the experience, even when there’s no chemical difference between the two.

 Some might argue there’s a spiritual difference between synthetic compounds, and equivalent animal or plant-based sources.

 The Bufo alvarius toad (AKA Colorado river toad, Sonoran desert toad), secretes one of the most psychoactive compounds on earth — 5-MeO-DMT.
 The venom is collected, dried, and smoked to produce an intense but short-lived psychedelic experience.

-As this road continues to grow in popularity, there’s an ever growing risk of damage and eradication of the animal from its wild habitat.
-Between poachers, climate change, and destruction of natural habitats, wild toad populations are declining at an alarming rate.
+As this road continues to grow in popularity, there’s an ever-growing risk of damage and eradication of the animal from its wild habitat.
+Between poachers, climate change, and the destruction of natural habitats, wild toad populations are declining at an alarming rate.

 If we want to preserve this sacred species, we need to start using the synthetic version of the substance much more often than the raw toad venom.

 The active ingredient in toad venom, 5-MeO-DMT, is already legal in many parts of the world.
 The synthetic version produces the same set of effects, costs much less and doesn’t have any negative effects on wild toad populations.

 Subscribe To Get a Weekly Dose of Psychedelics In Your Inbox ? ? ? ?